donlevans29/donlevans29/README.md

 ### Hi there 👋
-I'm an experienced serivce desk engineer expanding my career into software.
+I'm an senior serivce desk analyst expanding my career into software.
 Currently expanding skills and learning about problems at the intersection of finance tech and Business & Investment data.</br>

 💻 Most Experienced Coding With: javascript, React.js </br>
 🔍 Currently learning: Terminal, Bash, Git, Github, Python, Algo's & Data </br>